ncatlab/nlab-content/pages/5/5/7/6/26755/content.md

 Every strictly localizable enhanced measurable space is automatically locally determined, so there is no need for us to separately impose the property of local determinedness.

-### Defect: postcomposition does not respect equality almost everywhere
+### Postcomposition does not respect equality almost everywhere

-If we now attempt to construct a category of [[measure spaces]] or [[enhanced measurable spaces]], we immediately run into a serious defect: postcomposition does not respect equality almost everywhere.
+If we now attempt to construct a category of [[measure spaces]] or [[enhanced measurable spaces]], we immediately run into a serious problem: postcomposition does not respect equality almost everywhere.

 To see this, suppose
 $$f,g\colon(X,M,N)\to(X',M',N')$$